Alonso-del-Arte/chess/doc/Terminology.md

 * **O-O-O** &mdash; Notation for queenside castling.
 * **Opening** &mdash; A player's first few moves.
 To my knowledge I've never seen this term in regards to chess used to mean a vulnerability in the opponent's defense.
-Most openings are given special names, which won't be listed in this document.
+Most openings are given special names, which are not quite exactly standard.
+I will try to list the most common name for each opening.

 ## P